eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/webapi/web-api-functions-actions-sample.md

 {
    "error":{
       "code":"",
-      "message":"ContactFirstName and ContactLastName are required when CustomerType is contact.",
-      "innererror":{
-         "message":"ContactFirstName and ContactLastName are required when CustomerType is contact.",
+      "message":"ContactFirstName and ContactLastName are required when CustomerType is contact."
-         ...[truncated]
-      }
    }
 }
 ```